czi-ai/cryolens/docs/cryolens_demo_doc.md

 - You can expand each list to see Z positions for each instance.
 - Clicking a particle in the expanded list updates the canvas to center that particle in 3D space.

-**Note**: The selected particle will be shown as an **open circle**.
-You may notice a slight offset from the ground truth marker, and this is a known issue.

 ### Find Similar Particles

 When you double-click anywhere in the tomogram, Try CryoLens selects the **nearest labelled particle** and retrieves a list of **similar particles** across the full tomogram based on the similarity of their embeddings.
 This list is shown in the Similar Particles (Embeddings) widget.

 Details:
+- The selected particle will be shown as an **open circle**.
+You may notice a slight offset from the ground truth marker, and this is a known issue.
 - Similar particles are found using **fused embeddings** combining CryoLens and [TomoTwin](https://tomotwin-cryoet.readthedocs.io/en/stable/) features.
 - Each result is marked with an **open circle** colored according to the particle type.
 - The results are grouped by query and listed in collapsible accordions.